dnsimple/dnsimple-support/content/articles/before-transferring-domain.markdown

 ## Ensure DS records are removed

-If you are currently using DNSSEC, then you must [enable it for the domain](/articles/dnssec/#enabling-dnssec) in DNSimple so that we sign the zone.
-Doing so will allow you to safely remove DS records from your current provider.
+If you are currently using DNSSEC, then you must [enable it for the domain](/articles/dnssec/#enabling-dnssec) in DNSimple so that we sign the zone too.

+Then you must [remove the current DS record](/articles/ds-records-changing-dns) before transferring your domain away from your current provider.

 ## Adding the domain to DNSimple